DarkRelayLabs/VWA/README.md

 COM Hijacking

 ## Installation
-Install the msi as Administrator
+Install the msi as an Administrator

 ## Platorms Supported
 Windows 10 x64, Windows 2016 and 2019 x64